lbryio/spec/index.md

 #### Design Notes

-The most contentious aspect of this design has been the choice to resolve naked names (sometimes called _vanity names_) to the claim with the largest number of staked credits.
+The most contentious aspect of this design has been the choice to resolve naked names (sometimes called _vanity names_) to the claim with the highest effective amount.

 First, it is important to note the problems in existing domain allocation design.
 Most existing public name schemes are first-come, first-serve with a fixed price.
 This leads to several bad outcomes:

 1. Speculation and extortion.
 Entrepreneurs are incentivized to register common names even if they don't intend to use them, in hopes of selling them to the proper owner in the future for an exorbitant price.
 While speculation in general can have positive externalities (stable prices and price signals),  in this case it is pure value extraction.
 Speculation also harms the user experience, who will see the vast majority of URLs sitting unused (c.f.
 Namecoin).

-1. Bureaucracy and transaction costs.
+2. Bureaucracy and transaction costs.
 While a centralized system can allow for an authority to use a process to reassign names based on trademark or other common use reasons, this system is also imperfect.
 Most importantly, it is a censorship point and an avenue for complete exclusion.
 Additionally, such processes are often arbitrary, change over time, involve significant transaction costs, and _still_ lead to names being used in ways that are contrary to user expectation (e.g. [nissan.com](http://nissan.com)).

-1. Inefficiencies from price controls.
+3. Inefficiencies from price controls.
 Any system that does not allow a price to float freely creates inefficiencies.
 If the set price is too low, we facilitate speculation and rent-seeking.
 If the price is too high, we see people excluded from a good that it would otherwise be beneficial for them to purchase.

 We sought an algorithmic design built into consensus that would allow URLs to flow to their highest valued use.
 Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), this staking design allows for clearly defined rules, low transaction costs, and no information asymmetry, minimizing inefficiency in URL allocation.